PrimalRex/Box-Office-Atlas/README.md

 npm install
 ```

-Remove the 'template' prefix ```template.env``` on the environment config and fill with valid API Keys.
+Duplicate the ```template.env``` file and remove the 'template' prefix.
+Fill with valid Keys & Passwords.
 It is important these are valid as the app will not execute without them.

-Execute all SQL files in the ```db``` directory to ensure the app can properly communicate to the Database backend.
+Execute all the SQL commands in the ```db``` directory to ensure the app can properly communicate to the Database backend.

-(OPTIONAL) Launch a local instance of the app to verify that everything has been setup properly.
+Launch a local instance of the app to verify that everything has been setup properly.
 ```
 node index.js
 ```